 Number of gyms open at the end of the year.

-Link to 2024 strategy
+Link to strategic goals

-• Accelerate rollout of quality sites
+• Accelerate Rollout of Quality Sites

-2024 performance
+2025 performance

 Total number of members ('000)